automatethings/twipick/README.md

     - access_token_secret

 # requirement
-you have to get twitter API-key and tweepy.
+You have to get twitter API-key and tweepy.

-you can get API-key [here](https://developer.twitter.com/content/developer-twitter/ja.html)
+You can get API-key [here](https://developer.twitter.com/content/developer-twitter/ja.html)

-you can install tweepy e.g.`pip install tweepy`
+You can install tweepy e.g.`pip install tweepy`